 Indian Heavan Trail to Wapiki Trail is a 8.4 mile lightly trafficked out and back trail located near Trout Lake, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until November.
+The trail is primarily used for hiking and is best used from June until November.

 One of the best hikes in the Indian Heaven Wilderness: dramatic views of Mount Adams and distant views of Mount Rainier, Goat Rocks and Mount St. Helens.
 After ascending through thick forest the first 1-1/2 miles, a plateau full of huckleberry fields and hundreds of small lakes that beg exploring.
 Indian Heaven Wilderness is famous for its 150 + lakes and huckleberry-filled alpine meadows.
 The Native Americans used to gather each year to hunt, fish, collect berries and race their horses until the 1920s.
 On the northern and western side of the wilderness, huckleberry picking is still reserved for tribal members only.
 On clear days, there are great views of Mount Adams, Mount Rainier, Goat Rocks and Mount St. Helens.
 Starting at the Cultus Creek campground, the hike begins a steep ascent through a Douglas Fir forest and skirts along the side of Bird Mountain.
 The first viewpoint has a very big payoff: unobstructed views of nearby Mount Adams, with Goat Rocks and Mount Rainier in the not so far distance.
 After Cultus Lake, take the Lemei Trail at the junction to Lemei (pronounced lem-ee-eye) Rock and a view of Lake Wapiki.
 The trail passes through meadow after meadow of huckleberries and heather, which in the fall are full of bright yellow and red colors, and plenty of berries for sampling.
 Lemei Rock is an ancient volcano crag and Lake Wapiki is held in its old red cinder crater.